cameronalberg/points_demo/README.md

 The repository for this project is available here: https://github.com/cameronalberg/points_demo

+A live demo of this API is available at https://points-demo.calberg.me

 ## Prompt
 The service requirements defined for the exercise are listed below: